Holic75/KingmakerRebalance/README.md

 - Shaman with following archetypes: Overseer, Speaker for the Past, Witch Doctor,
 - Hinterlander and Holy Vindicator prestige classes, New Archetypes for existing classes:
-- Vindictive Bastard Paladin Archetype (implemented as a separate class),
+- Vindictive Bastard Paladin archetype (implemented as a separate class),
-- Arrowsong Minstrel Bard Archetype
+- Arrowsong Minstrel Bard archetype,
-- Spirit Whisperer Wizard Archetype
+- Spirit Whisperer Wizard archetype,
+- Storm Druid Druid archetype.

 Regarding skald mechanics: it is different from pnp in the fact that it allows other classes to stack their rages (with bonuses and rage powers)